dhis2/developer-portal/blog/2024-11-2-app-platform-v12.md

 ### Future changes

-With Vite, the door is open for some big future improvements:
+With Vite, the door is open for some big future improvements.
+We've already created JIRA tickets for these, so if you're interested in staying up-to-date on them you can watch these tickets.

 -   Extensible config: developers can add their own options to the Vite config, for example a plugin for Flow types, or to define import aliases ([LIBS-706](https://dhis2.atlassian.net/browse/LIBS-706))
 -   Arbitrary entrypoints, beyond app/plugin/lib: Make a regular app, a configuration app, a capture plugin, a dashboard plugin, and more all from the same repo and sharing code between them ([LIBS-394](https://dhis2.atlassian.net/browse/LIBS-394))